Step-by-Step Guide to EPCIS 2.0 Event Formatting for DSCSA Compliance

 }

-Every EPCIS event requires a deterministic envelope.
-The eventID must be globally unique (typically UUID v4 or ULID), eventTime must follow ISO 8601 with explicit timezone offset, and eventTimeZoneOffset must align with the physical location of the event.
-For DSCSA, bizTransactionList entries reference business transaction types using standardized urn:epcglobal:cbv:btt: URIs, supporting TI/TH traceability.
+Every EPCIS event needs a deterministic envelope.
+The eventID must be globally unique (a urn:uuid: or ni:///sha-256;... value), eventTime must be ISO 8601 with an explicit offset, and eventTimeZoneOffset must match the physical location of the read.
+For DSCSA, bizTransactionList entries reference business-transaction types with standardized urn:epcglobal:cbv:btt: URIs, which is how Transaction Information and Transaction History are bound to the movement.
+Rule: DSCSA Transaction Information/History — every custody-relevant event must carry its originating business transaction.

 {